Potted Plants

-This post shows you vegetables you can easily grow in containers!
+This post shows you easy-to-grow vegetables in pots for a container garden!

-Thinking about vegetables you can grow in containers in your space next summer?
+Thinking about what kind of vegetables you can grow in containers in your space?
 It’s easier than you might think!

 Unsure about the weather conditions in your area?
 Be sure to check your planting hardiness zone.

-7 easy Warm-Weather Vegetables You Can Start Growing in Containers This Summer
+7 Easy-to-Grow Vegetables You Can Start in Pots

 1. Cucumbers